arsatiki/zmq-shell-tools/README.rst

 - `setup.py` and commands as egg entrypoints
 - Tests
 - `getopt`
+- zrecv should also pass stdin through
-- zrecv should read many sockets (and stdin) and combine their outputs
+- zrecv to support sub sockets as well
+? zsend to send to multiple end points?